Take the quiz to see if you're eligible Start the quiz

 What causes a stroke?

-A stroke happens when blood flow to part of the brain is interrupted, but there are different reasons why people have strokes.
-There are different types of strokes, each with its own cause.
-4,5
+A stroke happens when blood flow to part of the brain is interrupted.
+There are different types of strokes, each with its own cause:2,3

 Who is at risk for a stroke?